Seagate/cortx-k8s/README.md

 2. CORTX Control Pods
     - These pods maintain the CORTX control plane
-    - Usually with a cardinality of one pod per CORTX deployment
+    - There is a default cardinality of one pod per CORTX deployment

 3. CORTX Data Pods
     - These pods maintain the CORTX data plane
-    - Usually with a cardinality of one pod per CORTX node
+    - There is a default cardinality of one pod per defined CVG per CORTX node

 4. CORTX Server Pods
     - These pods maintain the CORTX API and user interfaces
-    - Usually with a cardinality of three pods per CORTX node (but scalable based on system traffic)
+    - There is a default cardinality of three pods per CORTX node (but scalable based on system traffic)

 5. CORTX HA Pods
     - These pods maintain the overall high-availability of the CORTX deployment
-    - Usually with a cardinality of one pod per CORTX deployment
+    - There is a default cardinality of one pod per CORTX deployment

 ## CORTX on Kubernetes Prerequisites